sushilbh/mydocuments/REFERENCE-FILE.md

 ** ansible1 >>>> is the folder you want to download
 ** . (dot) >>>> here

+Deploy .jar or .war file to another server or S3 bucket -

 Transfer file from local machine to server:
 -
 * scp -i ramhari.pem ~/Download abc.txt ec2-user@IP:/tmp